-7.1.
-Weighted voting rights apply to all transport related decisions and transport funding as set out in paragraph 3 of Chapter 11 - Procedure rules of Executive Committee meetings.

-8. Lead Director

-- 8.1.
-The Lead Director for the Committee is: - (a) Director Delivery & Strategy

-- 9.1.
-The Committee may establish informal working groups to assist with the delivery of its objectives.
-These groups are non-decision making groups of Officers and Members. - 9.2.
-The remit and terms of reference for any such subordinate body shall be approved by the committee. - 9.3.
-The following groups have been established: - (a) Cambridgeshire Autonomous Metro (CAM) Partnership Board - (b) Bus Review Task Group
+- 7.1 Special voting applies to all transport related decisions and transport funding as set out in paragraph 3 of Chapter 11 Procedure rules of Executive Committee meetings. - 8.
+Lead Director - 8.1 The Lead Director for the Committee is: - (a) Director Delivery & Strategy - 9.
+Working Groups - 9.1 The Committee may establish informal working groups to assist with the delivery of its objectives.
+These groups are non-decision making groups of Officers and Members. - 9.2 The remit and terms of reference for any such subordinate body shall be approved by the committee.